SolomonKalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 14.
 A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

+Task 15.
+A script that changes the owner and the group owner

 Task 17.
 A script that will play the StarWars IV episode in the terminal